✓ Updated April 2026

 Beyond the famous beaches, what's a truly authentic Costa del Sol experience I shouldn't miss?

-Is it easy to get around the Costa del Sol without a car, or should I rent one?
+How easy is it to get around the Costa del Sol without a car?

-What's a local dish or drink I should seek out that's more than just paella?
+What's a local culinary secret or dish I should seek out?

-Definitely try 'espetos de sardinas' – sardines grilled on skewers over an open fire, usually right on the beach in a chiringuito.
-It's a simple, incredibly fresh, and quintessential Costa del Sol experience.
-Pair it with a crisp glass of local 'vino blanco' or even a refreshing 'tinto de verano' (red wine with lemon soda) for the perfect seaside meal.
+Don't leave without trying 'espetos de sardinas' – sardines grilled on skewers over an open fire, usually right on the beach.
+It's a simple, incredibly fresh dish that's a true taste of the coast.
+Pair it with a cold 'cerveza' or a glass of local white wine at a beachfront 'chiringuito' for the ultimate experience.

 How many days do you need in Costa del Sol, Spain?